AviatrixSystems/Docs/HowTos/CloudN_insane_mode.rst

 2.1 Internet Access
 ~~~~~~~~~~~~~~~~~~~~~~~~
-A CloudN appliance does not require a public IP address, but the management port requires outbound internet access on the management port for software upgrade.
+A CloudN appliance does not require a public IP address, but the management port requires outbound internet access on the management port for licencing and software upgrade listed in the Request Form.

-Here is the list of the public IP address that CloudN requires for outbound traffic.

- - www.carmelonetworks.com (54.149.28.255) for CloudN software upgrade.

 2.2 BGP Requirement
 ~~~~~~~~~~~~~~~~~~~~~~~